Skip to main content

 Device Addressing

 When modules power up, they have a NULL interface, and they have no set address yet.
-Once an Interface is selected, such as USB, then the first device will set its own address to 1 and then command all downstream devices to take a new address, 1, 2, 3, 4...etc.
+Once an Interface is selected, such as USB, then the first device will set its own address to 1 and then command all Downlink devices to take a new address, 1, 2, 3, 4...etc.

 Button Controlling LEDs

-Host() # Switch to host mode
+DLMode(2) # Switch Downlink to host mode

 Cmd("Sel(2)") # Select second device

-Cmd("statled(200,200,50)") # Blink the LED 50 times on the selected device
+Cmd("StatLed(200,200,50)") # Blink the LED 50 times on the selected device

 tip